leftover turkey soup

 How long can you keep a turkey carcass before making soup?

-You can keep a turkey. carcass for 3 days before making soup.
+You can keep a turkey carcass for 3 days at most before making soup.
 Make sure to pull all the meat off of it.
-Learn how to make turkey broth here.
+Here’s a tutorial for how to make turkey broth.

 Other healthy soup recipes: